Members of today’s workforce are quickly realizing the benefits of remote work.

 Remote workers should take time each day to be with others—go out for a walk with a friend or call someone on the phone.
 Reach out to avoid burning out from the lack of human interaction.

-Sure, these skills are good to show in any job, but they’re absolutely crucial when you’re applying for remote work.
+Sure, these skills are good to show in any job, but they’re crucial when you’re applying for remote work.
 Make sure they come through loud and clear, and you’ll be a successful remote employee in no time.